IBM/TSML.jl/docs/src/man/valueproc.md

 In this example, we have hourly values.
-We indicated in the `Matrifier` to generate a matrix where the size of each row is 6 hours, steps ahead for prediction is 6 hours and the stride of 5 hours.
+We indicated in the `Matrifier` to generate a matrix where the size of each row is 6 hours, steps ahead for prediction is 6 hours and the stride of 3 hours.
 There are 7 columns because the last column indicates the value indicated by the steps `ahead` argument.

-Let us try to make a matrix with the size of 6 hours, ahead of 2 hour, and stride of 3 hours:
+Let us try to make a matrix with the size of 6 hours, steps ahead of 2 hours, and a stride of 3 hours:

 ```@example matrify
 mtr = Matrifier(Dict(:ahead=>2,:size=>6,:stride=>3))